myint/perceptualdiff/README.rst

 - 1.4 - Detect differences due to the alpha channel.
 This was lost in 1.0.2 when FreeImage was introduced.
 - 2.0 - Support usage as a library.
+- 2.1 - Allow accessing stats directly when used as a library.

 Links